Why Was The World's First Cash Machine In Enfield?

 "Enfield was chosen as it had a model cross-section community, was fairly self-contained and had sufficiently high enough windows and enough space inside for the safe," Barclays tell us.

-Truth is, the bank probably didn't want too many people fiddling with their latest toy, not before it had been properly tested out.
-And it's easier to sweep something under the carpet if it's in Enfield, rather than Westminster.
+Truth is, the bank probably didn't want too many people fiddling with their latest toy — not before it had been properly tested out.
+And it's easier to sweep something under the carpet if it's in Enfield, rather than the West End.

 Members of the public strain to catch a glimpse of the new fangled cash machine

 It's almost fantastical that something so universal should have started in Enfield; it's tantamount to Paul Daniels launching the internet in Penge.
 A small plaque, installed in 2010, marks the spot where the event that would change the world took place almost 50 years ago.
-The legend, almost tongue in cheek, reads:
+The terse legend reads:

 The world's first cash machine was installed here on 27 June 1967.
 Lives made much easier.